 Up for a challenge?
 Strap on your hiking boots and scramble up Helvellyn.
 The narrow, rocky ridges of both the Striding Edge and Swirral Edge routes to this popular mountain in the Lake District will put braver hikers to the test.
 If you fancy an easier hike, however, you can start off in Thirlmere, which is just half an hour from Pooley Bridge.

 Fifteen minutes outside of the village is the market town of Penrith.
 The town has a healthy mix of traditional shops and arcades and was once the capital of Cumbria.
 While here, you can also visit the ruins of Penrith Castle, which are located on the southern edge of the town.
+Head a little further out of town to the impressive Lowther Castle and gardens.

 When you get back from the day’s exploration, stop off at Crown Inn at Pooley Bridge for a quick pint of one of our award-winning ales or a classy glass of wine.
 Order one of our delicious home-cooked dishes to go with it — a fantastic way to end the day.